-Item 8: CVP Glidden suggested that this be worded as “exploring” rather than “developing” a strategy to use the tiered rental licensing structure to encourage energy efficiency implementation.
+Item 8: CVP Glidden did not recommend an actual Work Plan language change but suggested that the City “explore” rather than “develop” a strategy to use the tiered rental licensing structure to encourage energy efficiency implementation.
 The City must connect with the city attorney and regulatory staff to make sure they know what they are allowed to do for those who hold licenses, and for things they are not allowed to regulate they have another way that involves offering an incentive.
 Gayle Prest said that preliminary conversations have been held.
 There are a variety of options but more work is needed.
 Council Member Reich said that knowing that there’s still more mechanical work with the actual regulatory division is important, but there is a practicality within the tier system that certain properties are going to have more staff attention already and that can be leveraged.
 There are also more leverage points with people who are in Tier 3.
-It might be an opportunity to have more leverage to get more outcomes with individual property owners.
+It might be an opportunity to have more leverage to get better outcomes with individual property owners.

-Item 10: CM Reich asked if there were additional benchmarks that could be developed as long as they are consistent with the spirit of what the Partnership is trying to achieve but helping attain goals that would be amenable to additional standards in the 2030 Energy Standard.
-Certain standards are more applicable to goals that the Partnership is trying to achieve so having a full menu of additional standards might even be greater as long as they align to achieve our ultimate goals.
+Item 10: CM Reich wondered if there were additional benchmarks that could be considered as long as they are consistent with the spirit of what the Partnership is trying to achieve by helping attain goals that would be amenable to additional standards in the Sustainable Building 2030 Energy Standard.
+Certain standards are more applicable to goals that the Partnership is trying to achieve so having a full menu of additional standards might be preferrable as long as they align to achieve our ultimate goals.

 Item 12: Mayor Hodges said the City has in place a small business support program to invest in making businesses greener in general, whether it be chemical cleanup or energy efficiency.
-Bridget added that they are working with Patrick Hanlon (?) to leverage those programs.
+Bridget added that they are working with Patrick Hanlon to leverage those programs.

-Item 14: Laura wondered when in the two year plan the benchmarking data would be available.
+Item 14: Laura wondered when in the two-year plan the benchmarking data would be available.
 Audrey replied that they have identified the lower performing buildings and could start at any point to reach out to them.
 This is an item that could be launched pretty quickly.
 Audrey noted that in the case of buildings that have already been benchmarked they do have gas data available.
 Luke added that there is data already available for large commercial buildings in the benchmarking program so those buildings could be targeted immediately.
-There have been conversations with City benchmarking staff, and Bridget has been meeting with Katie Jones Schmitt on benchmarking for the City.
+There have been conversations with City benchmarking staff, and Bridget has met with Katie Jones Schmitt on benchmarking for the City.
 Katie has been doing specific targeting to identify some of those low-performing buildings, and she does direct outreach to some of them.
-Last year she did a couple of targeted initiatives to specific segments, one of them being hospitals, where she gathered the hospitals within the city of Minneapolis and working with Xcel Energy’s account managers pulled them together to do a lessons learned session, i.e. how are the buildings performing, how can we work together, how do you communicate, who are those contacts.
-CVP Glidden added that those buildings that have been benchmarked in the segment of 50,000 square feet and greater comprise a universe that is really defined and it is not that great.
+Last year she did a couple of targeted workshops to specific segments, one of them being hospitals, where she gathered the hospitals within the city of Minneapolis and working with Xcel Energy’s account managers pulled them together to do a lessons learned session, i.e. how are the buildings performing, how can we work together, how do you communicate, who are those contacts.
+CVP Glidden added that those buildings that have been benchmarked in the segment of 50,000 square feet and greater comprise a universe that is defined and it is not that great in quantity.
 There has been some fairly high touch from the City already to assist those buildings, primarily those on the smaller end, who aren’t familiar with benchmarking on how they do the process.